Drek282/PsychoStats/README.md

 * The Firearms, TFC and a few Natural Selection heatmaps are mostly untested.
 I won't be able to ensure that they are all working as intended until I have data for all of them.

+* A lot of html errors and warnings to be fixed.

 * Roles support is broken in The Battle Grounds III.

 * PsychoStats is decidedly **not** mobile friendly.